Trung0246/Funch/README.md

 An all-in-one library that dedicated to provide more functions mostly focus on game development (and dumb things).

-This library is mostly used for personal stuff, and I updated this library very frequently.
+This library is mostly used for my personal stuffs, and I updated this library very frequently.
 I constantly added many functions and deleted many things without warning during Alpha version.
 Basically this library is a collections of functions.

 #### TODO:
 - Test coverage?
 (Too lazy...
 There are too many functions...)